An ad-free and cookie-free website.

-We show how FRC stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how FRC stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Founded in 1985, First Republic and its subsidiaries offer private banking, private business banking and private wealth management, including investment, trust and brokerage services.
 First Republic specializes in delivering exceptional, relationship-based service and offers a complete line of products, including residential, commercial and personal loans, deposit services, and wealth management.
 Services are offered through preferred banking or wealth management offices primarily in San Francisco, Palo Alto, Los Angeles, Santa Barbara, Newport Beach and San Diego, California; Portland, Oregon; Boston, Massachusetts; Palm Beach, Florida; Greenwich, Connecticut; New York, New York; and Jackson, Wyoming.
 First Republic is a constituent of the S&P 500 Index and KBW Nasdaq Bank Index.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.